-Descriptions of major assignments and examinations with due dates: Homework assignments, review of three peer-reviewed articles assignment (AR), a research paper, mid-term exam and a comprehensive final exam.
+Descriptions of major assignments and examinations with due dates: Homework assignments, review of three peer-reviewed articles assignment, a research paper, two exams and a comprehensive final exam.

-All assignments must be turned in at the start of the class Hard Copy for in-class students and electronically (uploaded into Blackboard) for Distance Learning students or special arrangements for inclass students, prior to the class period in which they are due.
+All assignments must be turned in at the start of the class or, when submitted electronically for Distance Learning students or special arrangements for in-class students, prior to the class period in which they are due.
 Failure to do so will constitute a grade of zero for the assignment in question.